Melanoma skin cancer affects melanocyte skin cells of the body

 Reduce risk of melanoma skin cancer by avoiding sun exposure at peak hours

 Melanoma is a type of skin cancer that occurs when the melanocyte skin cells function abnormally.
-This type of condition occurs prominently on those areas of the skin that are exposed to the sun.
+This type of cancer and this condition occurs prominently on those areas of the skin that are exposed to the sun.
 However, melanoma skin cancer may occur on less exposed areas as well.
 This type is the most serious one and is most common in women under the age of 40.

 To know more about melanoma and how to identify suspicious changes in skin for timely treatment, read on.